sst/guide/_chapters/unit-tests-in-serverless.md

 Let's start by writing a test for the CDK infrastructure in our app.
 We are going to keep this fairly simple for now.

-{%change%} Add vite for the workspace.
+{%change%} Add Vitest to the workspace.

 ```bash
 $ pnpm add --save-dev --workspace-root vitest